billxiong24/food/README.md

 With request body
 ```
 {
-    sku_id: 5,
-    case_quantity: 45
+    name: "newgoal"
 }
 ```
-Updates manufacturing goal "56" to be SKU with id "5", and case quantity 45.
+Updates manufacturing goal "56" to have name "newgoal".

 ### DELETE manufacturing goal for user
 * Delete a manufacturing goal with a given id.